BlenderBricks/EpicFigRig/README.md

 Added FK to IK Snapping for Legs

-Changed the way the add-on imports Child Rig
+Changed the way the add-on imports Child Rigs